-7.0 LIMITED WARRANTY
+LIMITED WARRANTY

-Subject to the terms and conditions herein, Harsco Industrial, Patterson-Kelley, Seller warrants to the original owner at the original installation site that products manufactured by Seller will be free from defects in materials and workmanship for a period of one (1) years from date of start up (the "Warranty Period"), provided that startup is completed within six months from the date of shipment.
-The heat exchanger and burner will be warranted for a period of five (5) years from the date of shipment (the "Warranty Period").
+Subject to the terms and conditions herein, Patterson-Kelley Co., Seller, warrants to the original owner at the original installation site that products manufactured by Seller will be free from defects in materials and workmanship for a period of one (1) year from date of start up (the "Warranty Period"), provided that start up is completed within six months from the date of shipment.
+The heat exchanger and burner will be warranted for a period of (5) five years from the date of shipment (the "Warranty Period").